fivetran/dbt_greenhouse/README.md

 ```

 #### Changing the Build Schema
-By default this package will build the Greenhouse Source staging models within a schema titled (<target_schema> + `_stg_greenhouse`) and the Greenhouse final transform models within a schema titled (<target_schema> + `_greenhouse`) in your target database.
+By default this package will build the Greenhouse staging models within a schema titled (<target_schema> + `_stg_greenhouse`) and the Greenhouse final transform models within a schema titled (<target_schema> + `_greenhouse`) in your target database.
 If this is not where you would like you Greenhouse staging and final models to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 models: